kakoee/CarND-Vehicle-Detection/writeup_vehicle_detection_kakoee.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on three scales using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided good result.
 I also add heatmap thresholding to remove false positives and to give focus on the true findings.
-Also, I used the "decision_function" of the classifier to only focus on those findings that had high confidence (large distance from the classification line).
-This can be seen in find_cars function in all_functions.py
+Also, for the LinearSVC I used the "decision_function" of the classifier to only focus on those findings that had high confidence (large distance from the classification line).
+This can be seen in find_cars function in all_functions.py.
+But for GridsearchCV I did not have to use that as it gave me good prediction.

 Here are some example images:

-output_images/test6_window.jpg
-output_images/test4_window.jpg
+output_images/*_w.png

 ### Video Implementation